-Versatile vocalist Abigail Fischer debuted with LAO in Song from the Uproar in 2015.
+Versatile vocalist Abigail Fischer debuted with LAO in the leading role of Isabelle Eberhardt in Song from the Uproar in 2015.

 She has made a vibrant career soloing with ensembles such as the Kansas City Symphony, Milwaukee Symphony, Rhode Island Symphony, Virginia Symphony, Boston Baroque, and Mercury Orchestra Houston.
 With the Boston Symphony Orchestra, Ms. Fischer performed semi-staged versions of Salome and A Midsummer Night's Dream.
 Missy Mazzoli's first opera, Song from the Uproar, written for her and the NOW Ensemble, is a one-woman show that has been seen at LA Opera, Chautauqua Opera, and Cincinnati Opera.